Director of Estates

 Head of Compliance and Assurance

 Duncan works alongside the Estates Management Team to systematically make significant improvements to support operational and projects health, safety and compliance practices.
-He and his team of specialist Health and Safety professionals conducts regular audits and reviews for reassurance of compliance across the Estates Office activities.
+He and his team of specialist Health and Safety professionals conduct regular audits and reviews for reassurance of compliance across the Estates Office activities.

 He has over twenty years of experience working and managing public sector buildings and property portfolios, having variety of roles including Building Surveyor, Property Manager and Facilities Manager.
 His experience has stood him well to fulfil his current role at Warwick.

-At National level, Duncan is the Chair of the Association of Universities Directors of Estates (AUDE) Estates Management Group and is a member of the Universities Safety and Health Association (USHA) Compliance Sub-group.
+At National level, Duncan is the Secretary of the Association of Universities Directors of Estates (AUDE) Estates Management Group and is a member of the Universities Safety and Health Association (USHA) Compliance Sub-group.
 These positions have enabled him to network with colleagues from other universities to share best practice within the university sector.

 Head of Facilities